Skip to main content

 Mechanical contractor bonds are surety bonds required for contractors who work on comprehensive mechanical systems.
 These bonds cover HVAC, plumbing, fire protection, boiler systems, and other mechanical installations in commercial and industrial settings.

 Mechanical contractors typically hold multiple trade certifications and work on complex projects requiring coordination between different mechanical systems.
 Many states require separate mechanical contractor licensing for projects involving multiple trades.
+This bond falls under the broader contractor license bond category, and is distinct from general contractor bonds or electrical contractor bonds due to the multi-trade scope of mechanical work.

 Mechanical contractor bonds typically range from $10,000 to $100,000 depending on the state and project complexity, with financial statements often required due to the technical nature of the work.
+To understand how bond costs are calculated or see how bonds differ from insurance policies, explore our guides.
+The step-by-step process is explained in our how to get a surety bond page.

 Why Mechanical Contractors Need Bonds